 Factors that can raise the risk of getting breast cancer include not getting enough exercise, drinking more than one alcoholic drink per day, and being overweight.
 Breast cancer prevention also includes avoiding exposure to carcinogens, chemicals, and radiation from medical imaging.
 Some kinds of hormone therapy and birth control pills can also elevate risk, but the risk returns to normal after stopping these medications.
 Some studies have shown that regular physical activity may help lower the risk of recurrence in women who have survived breast cancer.

 Doctors continue to search for more effective and tolerable treatments for breast cancer.
 The funding for this research comes from many sources, including advocacy groups throughout the country.
-Many of the 2.5 million breast cancer survivors and their families choose to participate in walk-a-thons and other fundraising events.
+Many breast cancer survivors and their families choose to participate in walk-a-thons and other fundraising events.
 This links each individual fight against cancer into a common effort for progress.

 Additional Information on Breast Cancer